-- parentClock The parent clock for this clock. - tickRate The advisory tick rate (ticks per second) for this clock. - correlation1 (tuple(int, int)) The first point of correlation for this clock.
-A tuple (parent tick value, this clock tick value) - correlation2 (tuple(int, int)) The second point of correlation for this clock.
-A tuple (parent tick value, this clock tick value)
+- parentClock The parent clock for this clock. - tickRate The advisory tick rate (ticks per second) for this clock. - correlation1 (Correlation) or tuple (parentTicks, selfTicks).
+The first point of correlation for this clock. - correlation2 (Correlation) or tuple (parentTicks, selfTicks).
+The second point of correlation for this clock.